HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 1. Support added for cached dataset for finetuning.

 ### 1.9.0
-1. Enabled usage of PyTorch autocast
+1. Enabled usage of PyTorch autocast.
 2. Enabled BERT finetuning(run_squad.py) with SQUAD dataset (training and inference).

 ### 1.6.0
 1. ZeroReduancyOptimer is support is added and tested BERT 1.2B parameter config.

 ### 1.5.0
-1. Packed dataset mode is set as default execution mode
+1. Packed dataset mode is set as default execution mode.
 2. Deprecated the flags `enable_packed_data_mode` and `avg_seq_per_pack` and added support for automatic detection of those parameters based on dataset metadata file.
 3. Changes related to Saving and Loading checkpoint were removed.
 4. Removed changes related to padding index and flatten.
 5. Fixed throughput calculation for packed dataset.
-6. Demo scripts were removed and references to custom demo script were replaced by community entry points in README
+6. Demo scripts were removed and references to custom demo script were replaced by community entry points in README.
-7. Reduced the number of distributed barrier calls to once per gradient accumulation steps
+7. Reduced the number of distributed barrier calls to once per gradient accumulation steps.
 8. Simplified the distributed Initialization.
-9. Added support for training on **Gaudi2** supporting up to 8 cards
+9. Added support for training on **Gaudi 2** supporting up to 8 cards.

 ### 1.4.0
-1. Lazy mode is set as default execution mode,for eager mode set `use-lazy-mode` as False
+1. Lazy mode is set as default execution mode, for Eager mode set `use-lazy-mode` as False.
-2. Pretraining with packed dataset is supported
+2. Pretraining with packed dataset is supported.

 ### 1.3.0